-It’s Not Just the Tech Industry Who Has a Problem with Workplace Sexual Harassment
+It’s Not Just the Tech Industry

 I don’t want the only value that HR brings to be their work with employment law, hiring and workplace investigations for complex situations like sexual harassment allegations.
 There is so much more value in HR than a handful of these things.
 However, HR is often misunderstood placed in an organized little box complete with a pretty bow that says that all human resources does for business is compliance, hiring, and firing.